benchristel/sindarin/preface.md

 As mentioned earlier, an asterisk (\*) before a Sindarin word means the word is reconstructed.
-A dagger (&dagger;) means it is from the _Lord of the Rings_ movies.
+A dagger (&dagger;) marks dubious reconstructions used in the _Lord of the Rings_ movies.

 All Sindarin text is in [.s bold italics].
 Words from other Elvish languages (mostly Quenya) are simply